rust-lang/book/src/ch03-03-variable-bindings-in-detail.md

 ```

 Rust gives the value of `x` as `6`, which is the value from the *second* `let`
 statement.
 There are a few interesting things in this output.
-First, that Rust
+First, Rust
 will compile and run the program without issue.
 This is because we haven't
 mutated the value; instead, we declared a _new_ binding that is _also_ named
 `x`, and gave it a new value.

-The other interesting thing in this output is this error line:
+The other interesting thing in this output is this warning line:

 ```bash
 src/main.rs:2:9: 2:10 warning: unused variable: `x`, #[warn(unused_variables)] on by default